HSBC vs NatWest business account – which one should you choose?

 ⚡ The cheapest

-If cost is your top priority, NatWest’s free business account wins.
-There’s no monthly fee at all, and you still get essential features such as UK payments, a debit card, and accounting integrations with FreeAgent.
+If cost is your top priority, NatWest’s free business account is compelling.
+There’s no monthly account fee on the standard tariff for many users, and you get essential features such as UK payments, a debit card, and FreeAgent integration – but note: after the initial free-period business transaction charges may apply.

 ⚡ Best value for money

-When weighing long-term value, HSBC’s Kinetic account delivers a more complete traditional experience: access to branches, overdraft facilities, and international transfers all in one package.
-That said, those features only matter if your business actually uses them.
+When weighing long-term value, HSBC’s Kinetic account delivers a more complete traditional experience: access to branches, overdraft facilities, and international transfers – all without a monthly fee.
+Those features only matter if your business actually needs them.
 For digital-first businesses that just need simple UK payments and invoices, NatWest’s free account gives excellent value with zero ongoing cost.

-Verdict: HSBC offers more traditional tools; NatWest offers better value for digital businesses.
+Verdict: HSBC offers more traditional tools and still costs £0/month, while NatWest remains better for purely digital businesses.

 ⚡ Best for sole traders